jkempf42/kube-volttron/gateway-node/README.md

 ### Configmap manifests for vbac

-The K8s `Configmap` object provides a way to inject configuration data into a container when a pod is deployed.
+The Kubernetes `Configmap` object provides a way to inject configuration data into a container when a pod is deployed.
 Container images can be distributed without the final configuration in them, and then a customized configuration specific to the particular deployment environment can be injected when the container is deployed.